Gamma-positivity and partial gamma-positivity of descent-type polynomials: Legendre-Stirling permutations

 We proceed by induction on $n$.
-When $n=1$, we have $\LSD_1=\{^u\overline{1}^v\},~\LS_1=\{^x\overline{1}^z1^z1^y,^x1^z1^z\overline{1}^y\}$.
+When $n=1$, we have $\operatorname{LSD}_1=\{^u\overline{1}^v\},~\operatorname{LS}_1=\{^x\overline{1}^z1^z1^y,^x1^z1^z\overline{1}^y\}$.
 Note that $D_1(x)=uv,(D_2D_1)(x)=D_2(D_1(x))=D_2(uv)=2xyz^2$.
-Then the weight of $\overline{1}$ is given by $D_1(x)$, and the sum of weights of the elements in $\LS_1$ is given by $(D_2D_1)(x)$.
+Then the weight of $\overline{1}$ is given by $D_1(x)$, and the sum of weights of the elements in $\operatorname{LS}_1$ is given by $(D_2D_1)(x)$.
 Hence the results hold for $n=1$.
-Suppose we get all labeled permutations in $\LS_{n-1}$, where $n\geq 2$.
-Let $\pi'$ be obtained from $\pi\in \LS_{n-1}$ by inserting the entry $\overline{n}$ to a position with a label $x,y$ or $z$.
+Suppose we get all labeled permutations in $\operatorname{LS}_{n-1}$, where $n\geq 2$.
+Let $\pi'$ be obtained from $\pi\in \operatorname{LS}_{n-1}$ by inserting the entry $\overline{n}$ to a position with a label $x,y$ or $z$.
 The changes of labeling are illustrated as follows:

-In each case, the insertion of $\overline{n}$ corresponds to the operator $D_1$ defined by~\eqref{Leg01}.
-Let $\widehat{\pi}$ be obtained from $\pi\in \LSD_{n}$ by inserting the pair $nn$.
+In each case, the insertion of $\overline{n}$ corresponds to one substitution rule in $G_1$.
+For $\pi\in \operatorname{LSD}_{n}$, we now insert the pair $nn$ into $\pi$.
 We distinguish the following cases: \begin{itemize} \item [\rm ($c_1$)] If $nn$ is inserted at a position with the label $x,y$ or $z$, then the changes of labeling can be illustrated as follows: